-In 2017, the Committee approved salary increases for the NEOs as part of its planned review every two years.
+In the second half of 2017, the Committee approved salary increases for the NEOs as part of its planned review every two years.
 In addition, the Committee approved annual and long-term incentive target changes effective for 2018.
 The next market check, absent significant changes in an executive's role and responsibilities, will be in 2019.
-No changes were made to Mr. Goldner's compensation, which is governed by his employment agreement amended in December 2016, in connection with this market check.
-Actions taken with respect to the other NEOs in 2017 as part of the market check analysis include the following new base salaries, annual bonus targets and equity incentive compensation targets: